natev51/LabVIEW-Color-Convention/README.md

 *Note: To clear up a misconception: Dmitry does not use these color patterns in his LabVIEW code.. rather, this is just an idea I had for the color scheme I would use in **my** LabVIEW code.
 The inspiration was gained by watching his recorded presenations above*

+*Note: Any generated messages, such as those created using Actor Framework via scripting are **NOT** changed to the colors here.
+Their  API is left untouched*

 ![Block Diagram](Images/Block%20Diagram.png)

 ![Class Hierarchy](Images/Class%20Hierarchy.png)